VC-CS11-2022-23/Felix-Aleong-guessing-game/README.md

-# Guessing Game

-The first project for the first class of CS11 in the year 2022

-Steps for success!

 1. Generate a random number (included in boilerplate)
 2. Take a user input (included in boilerplate)
 3. Check if the input is the same as the random number